Enjoining order against MTV/Sirasa further extended

 The damages claimed amount to Rs.
 2 billion.

-The enjoining order issued on November 23, extended on December 07, further extended on December 18, 30 and today prevents MTV Channel and its agents and employees from defaming George Steuart Health, its chairman and its key officers in any manner and in any forum whatsoever.
+The enjoining order issued on November 23, extended on December 07, further extended on December 18, 30, January 08 and today prevents MTV Channel and its agents and employees from defaming George Steuart Health, its chairman, and its key officers in any manner and in any forum whatsoever.